updated on 06 March 2023

-There are also paralegal career options outside the traditional legal profession.
-Ten years of determined legal deregulation by government has encouraged the growth of around 6,000 paralegal law firms (commercial organisations offering legal services without lawyer involvement).
-Compare that explosive growth to the four-and-a-half centuries it has taken for there to be around 10,300 solicitors’ firms.
+Beyond the regulated legal sector lies the unregulated sector.
+Most legal work isn’t deemed reserved activity work, which means anyone can do it.
+As a result, the unregulated sector is already large and continues to grow at a very fast rate.
+Over a decade of determined legal deregulation by government has encouraged the growth of around 6,000 paralegal law firms (ie, commercial organisations offering legal services without solicitor/barrister involvement).
+Compare that explosive growth to the four-and-a-half centuries it’s taken for there to be around 10,400 solicitors’ firms (as of November 2022).

 Unregulated firms cover an extremely wide range of practice areas: will writing; uncontested divorce; criminal law; general business advice; debt recovery; construction disputes; and mediation, plus more.
 The unregulated sector is still in its infancy and so ‘paralegal law firms’ tend to be relatively small.
 They do, however, offer paralegals the opportunity to become senior practitioners/owners.